serialized-io/docs.serialized.io/apis/reactions/basic-usage.md

 Each reaction is configured with a specific Action that defines what will happen when the reaction is triggered.
 When a Reaction is triggered it will execute its configured Action.

-Currently Serialized offer two different pre-defined action types that you can use to integrate with external systems.
-The specific Slack action and the more generic HTTP action
+Currently Serialized offer two pre-defined action types, for Slack and IFTTT, and a generic HTTP action for any system capable of receiving HTTP POST:s.

 ## HTTP Action